Argonne-National-Laboratory/ISOmodel/README.md

 | 11    | 0                     | 0                    | 0             |

 ### ElectDHW ###

+**Untested** - Electric hot water defaults to zero at the moment, so it is untested.

 | Month | Monthly ElectDHW      | Hourly ElectDHW      | Difference    |
 |-------|-----------------------|----------------------|---------------|